Where to View Roots

-Slaves and their descendants have been tied to the landscape of Anne Arundel County, Maryland for 350 years.
+The enslaved and their descendants have been tied to the landscape of Anne Arundel County, Maryland for 350 years.
 Their forced labor made possible a strong tobacco economy, the rise of a wealthy planter class that held the reins of political power for centuries, and the construction of many buildings that survive today.
-This 4-page fact sheet includes a brief look at rural and urban life for the slave, as well as their attempts at resistance.
+This 4-page fact sheet includes a brief look at the rural and urban lives of the enslaved, as well as their attempts at resistance.

 African-American History in Annapolis and Anne Arundel County

 This fact sheet provides a 2-page timeline of African-American history for one of Maryland’s key regions.

 The Story Wall of the Kunta Kinte-Alex Haley Memorial

 The Story Wall, located along the historic Annapolis, Maryland seawall at the City Dock, anchors the Kunta Kinte-Alex Haley Memorial in history, within the context of slavery, the Roots saga, and author Alex Haley’s vision for racial reconciliation and healing.
 (2-page fact sheet)

 The African-American Heritage Walking Tour of Annapolis was created in a partnership between the Kunta Kinte-Alex Haley Foundation and Annapolis Tours by Watermark.
 This 2-hour walking tour won the 2006 Four Rivers Heritage Award for its unique and compelling learning experience that engages students as they trace the rich history of African Americans in Annapolis.